BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Mombasa for beach weather without the biggest crowds?
+When's the absolute best time to visit Mombasa for sunshine and fewer crowds?

-Is it safe to eat street food in Mombasa?
+Is it safe to eat street food in Mombasa, or should I stick to restaurants?

-Generally, yes, but like anywhere, use your best judgment.
-Look for stalls that are busy with locals, where food is cooked fresh in front of you, and where hygiene standards appear to be maintained.
-The 'viazi karai' (crispy fried potatoes) from a reputable vendor are an absolute must-try local delicacy!
+Street food can be delicious and a great way to taste local flavors, but like anywhere, use your judgment.
+Look for stalls that are busy with locals, where the food is cooked fresh in front of you, and where hygiene seems to be a priority.
+If you have a sensitive stomach, it might be safer to ease into it or stick to reputable restaurants, especially in the beginning.

 How many days do you need in Mombasa, Kenya?